maziac/asm-code-lens/README.md

 Install through Visual Studio Code Marketplace.
 The extension is called "ASM Code Lens".

-It supports the following assembler file suffixes by default:
-.asm, .s, .inc, .a80, .list, .lis, .z80.
-Others are configurable.
-(Configuration not possible for syntax highlighting.)
+It supports assembler source files and list files by defining the language identifiers "Assembler file" ('asm-collection') and "Assembler list file" ('asm-list-file').
+Your file has to be associated to one of those languages.
+By default "Assembler file" contains the following suffixes:
+- .asm
+- .inc
+- .s
+- .a80
+- .z80

+The "Assembler list file" defaults to:
+- .list
+- .lis

+But you can manually add any file or file suffixes to the language ids via vscode (language mode).

 ## Hexadecimal Calculator

-A view in the sidebar of the explorer and in debug mode.
+A view in the sidebar of the explorer and the sidebar in debug mode.
 It adds a decimal and hexadecimal calculator to vscode.
 It always shows 2 columns: decimal and hexadecimal.
 If you enter a number in one column it is automatically converted to the other type.